 Today I start with tip #1 Do some inner work.

 Granted, this isn’t typical of parenting advice, but hear me out here; I’m not saying you’re a bad parent who needs to change what you’re doing.
 The reason I’m starting with this tip is that SO so much about what happens after your child shares this very sensitive information with you will determine how your relationship goes moving forward.
-If you respond to your child’s declaration of their gender identity in a way that’s caused by your lack of knowledge or discomfort with the subject, chances are, your kid will be reluctant to discuss this with you anytime again in the future.
+If you respond to your child’s declaration of their gender identity in a way that’s caused by your lack of knowledge or discomfort with the subject, chances are, your kid will be reluctant to discuss this with you anytime again in the stop-ed-meds com.

 In 2020, kids and teens are exposed to SO much more information about gender diversity; they have access to blog posts, videos and social media accounts of people who identify as transgender, genderqueer, gender questioning, and share their gender journeys.
 For parents who grew up in the 70’s or 80’s this means your kid likely knows WAY more than you likely do about this stuff, and of course that makes sense.
 The increased exposure of gender variance in recent years has created a really fascinating time in our society, and at the same time, a real generational divide with regards to awareness and acceptance of gender diversity.
 So hopefully it’s a bit clearer for you now as to why you might be struggling to take it all in and make sense of it, and that’s totally understandable.